yamchips/next-app/Learning-notes.md

 If a not-found.tsx is put under app/ folder, it is responsible for handling localhost:3000/unknown.

 If it is put under a subfolder, such as app/users, we need a [] or [[...slug]] subfolder and a page.tsx inside that folder to call notFound function.
 It is for handling localhost:3000/users/39.

+## Handling errors

+Creating an error.tsx in app/ folder can catch all errors.
+We can also create an error.tsx in a subfolder to handle all the errors happen in any of the routes under this subfolder.

+The errors happen in layout.tsx cannot be detected by error.tsx.
+A global-error.tsx needs to be created under app folder.

+To log error in real world, a tool called [Sentry](https://sentry.io/welcome/) is recommended.

+We can pass a reset function to this error.tsx file to retry loading current page.
+If so, we need to set the component client side because we need to deal with onClick event.